 You don’t need to take the first price offered by your real estate investor.
 Negotiations are common in both market and investor home sales.
 You’re always welcome to hire your own appraiser and negotiate to perform certain repairs, etc.

 Keep in mind, however, these negotiations and repairs will extend the time it takes to complete the sale of your home.
 Scheduling contractors, ordering parts, and organizing the work around your schedule can be a pain.
 That’s why only professional investors typically bother.

 If you take the time to complete all the work, list your home, pay commissions to the realtors and loan closing officers, bank fees, and everything else, you’ll see it may not be worth the hassle.
 Just keep that in mind when negotiating the final price of your home.

 How to know if you’re getting a Good Deal

-When you sell your house fast for cash, you’re skipping a multi-month process and getting money deposited to your account within a month or less.
+When you sell a house fast for cash, you’re skipping a multi-month process and getting money deposited to your account within a month or less.
 Cash buyers will usually pay less than Market Value for a home, but that offer typically comes with unique advantages you wont get with a Traditional Sale.

 You’ll need to view the offer you receive differently in order to determine whether or not you’re getting a good deal.

 When you sell through a real estate agent, you’re usually working with a buyer who is going to secure a mortgage loan for something fairly close to the price you’re asking for your house.
-But some buyers can wait over a month for a loan if they aren’t pre-qualified.
+But some cash home buyers can wait over a month for a loan if they aren’t pre-qualified.
 This can stall your plans to relocate or access cash you need now.

-If the offer is 20% less than what you were expecting, but it drastically expedites your timeframe, this may be worth it to you.
+If the offer is 20% less than what you were expecting, but it drastically expedites your time-frame, this may be worth it to you.
 If the home is facing code violations, is unlivable, expensive to maintain, or if you need to move urgently, you might find it worth it to take a little less than a market value offer to just be done with the entire process.